Bellarine, Victoria: Spray Farm

 Spray Farm, a historic rural property and one of the earliest farms on the Bellarine Peninsula, is located at Bellarine.
 It dates from 1851 and is listed on the Victorian Heritage Register and the Register of the National Estate.
 The property was bought in 1994 by the Browne family, owners of the adjacent Scotchman's Hill Vineyard, who renovated the property in 1998 and operated it as a function centre and concert venue.
 Among many concerts held there during this period, Spray Farm hosted the major Day on the Green music festival for nine years.
 The property was bought for A$7.5 million in 2010 by horsebreeder Rick Jamieson, and subsequently renovated and returned to being a private house.
 It was sold again in March 2014 to Australia and New Zealand Banking Group CEO Mike Smith for an undisclosed amount; the property had been advertised at A$12 million.

 Bellarine today

 Bellarine remains largely rural.
 It contains several wineries, vineyards, stud farms and restaurants; the Terindah Estate, Scotchman's Hill, Bellarine Estate, and Jack Rabbit Vineyard (formerly Kilgour Estate) wineries are located there.
 Bellarine Peninsula Thoroughbred Agistment Park and Greenhills are two well-known horse-training and breeding parks in the area.
-The locality also contains the live music venue Harvester Moon, The Shed restaurant at the Terindah Estate, the Bellarine Brewing Company, the Angasi Bar and Grill at the Bellarine Estate and the Jack Rabbit Restaurant.
+The locality also contains the live music venue Harvester Moon.